 A combination of HIV and TB infection leads to rapid immunosuppression with progression of both diseases.
 As a result, TB is more common and more severe in children with HIV infection.

 TB in HIV-infected children usually responds well to treatment.
 However, multi-drug-resistant TB (MDR TB) and extensively drug resistant TB (XDR TB) are becoming a problem with HIV-infected children in South Africa.
 It is often the result of inadequate or incomplete TB treatment or spread from adults with multi-drug-resistant TB.

-A persistent cough lasting longer than three weeks is an important sign of pulmonary tuberculosis.
+A persistent cough lasting longer than two weeks is an important symptom of pulmonary tuberculosis.

 The clinical diagnosis of TB may be difficult in a child with HIV infection.
 Always consider TB if the clinical signs do not respond to a course of antibiotics.

 If TB is diagnosed at the time that antiretroviral treatment is being considered the TB treatment should be started as soon as possible and antiretroviral treatment started two to eight weeks later.
 However, in some children with advanced HIV disease it may be necessary to start antiretroviral treatment soon after starting the TB treatment.
 It is no longer necessary to wait until the TB treatment is completed before starting antiretroviral treatment.
 When using TB and antiretroviral treatments together, ALT should be monitored monthly, as drug-induced hepatitis is common.

 If possible tuberculosis should be diagnosed and treatment started for 2 to 8 weeks before starting antiretroviral treatment.